-Public health genetic screening involves programs aimed at detecting genetic conditions in certain populations where individuals and families are not usually aware that they are at risk, and where early detection and intervention can help improve health outcomes.
+Public health genetic screening involves programs aimed at detecting genetic conditions in populations where individuals and families are not usually aware that they are at risk, and where early detection and intervention can help improve health outcomes.

 Named one of the “Ten Great Public Health Achievements – United States, 2001-2010 ” by the CDC, newborn screening is a nationwide public health program that screens nearly 4 million babies a year for a variety of conditions, as well as hearing screening and Critical Congenital Heart Disease (CCHD).
 Each state runs a newborn screening program that utilizes dried blood spots, collected soon after the birth of baby, to screen for genetic conditions.
 By screening soon after birth, treatment can begin for individuals identified with a newborn screening condition.
 Learn more about the newborn screening process through Baby’s First Test.